Leniors/mingle/README.md

 Future Enhancements
 In future iterations, the Front-End might be further enhanced by integrating modern JavaScript frameworks like React or Vue.js, which would allow for more dynamic and component-based UIs.

+Added a collections feeature for the users to connect related tales.